 JSON2Video uses Microsoft Azure's Text-To-Speech service to achieve the most natural voices and the widest variety of languages and accents.

-Check the full list of available voices and languages.
+Check the Voice Gallery and the full list of available voices and languages.

 In the following examples we will see how we can include voice elements in our videos.